circleci/circleci-docs/jekyll/_cci2/custom-images.md

 to install them for every job.

 - **Cleaner configuration --**
-Baking lengthy installation scripts into a custom image reduces clutter in your `config.yml` file.
+Adding lengthy installation scripts to a custom image reduces the number of lines in your `config.yml` file.

 **Note:**
 When building Docker images,